gagolews/datawranglingpy/README.md

 # Minimalist Data Wrangling with Python

-> Any remarks and bug fixes are appreciated — please submit them via
-> this repository's *Issues* tracker.
-Thank you.

-This repository hosts the HTML and PDF versions of the open-access (free!) textbook *Minimalist Data Wrangling with Python* by [Marek Gagolewski][1].
+*Minimalist Data Wrangling with Python* is envisaged as a student's first, broad, yet well-structured exposure to data science.
+We explore methods for cleaning data gathered from different sources, transforming, selecting, and extracting features, performing exploratory data analysis, dimensionality reduction, identifying naturally occurring data clusters, modelling patterns in data, comparing data between groups, and reporting the discoveries made.

-You can read them at:
+You can read this open-access (free!) textbook at:

 * https://datawranglingpy.gagolewski.com/ (a browser-friendly version)
 * https://datawranglingpy.gagolewski.com/datawranglingpy.pdf (PDF)

+Any remarks and bug fixes are appreciated — please submit them via this repository's *Issues* tracker.
+Thank you.

 ## About the Author